-It is the responsibility of every child (if they are able to) and members of staff to:
+It is the responsibility of every child (if they can) and members of staff to:

 - Communicate to someone if any of their rights are being abused. - Communicate to someone if they have observed someone else's rights being abused. - Try to prevent abuse and to try to improve their life of someone whose rights have been abused.